hps/heartland-magento2-module/README.md

 ### Feature list:

-First a little about why we think you will be interested in our beta.
 Heartland supports several industry leading platforms.
 Magento2 is one of many.
-Let's review what is and isn't ready for use:
+Let's review what is ready for use:

 * Checkout
 * Card Saving
+* Online Auth/Capture(invoice)
+* Online Partial Capture
+* Administrative Card delete for customer
+* Online Charge
 * Online Refund

-What isn't ready yet:

-* Ability to delete saved cards

 With a Heartland integration: